dabao1955/kernel_build_action/README.md

 | access-token | false | Please fill it if you want to release kernel | ghp_xxxxxx |
 | bootimg-url | false | A URL that can download the local boot.img | https://127.0.0.1/boot.img |
 | extra-cmd | false | Compile the kernel with extra options, such as LD=ld.lld | AS=llvm-as |

-## Todo
-- Support use 3rd party gcc to compile

 ## FAQ
 > [!CAUTION]